Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 As we will design kernel policies, the analytical policy gradient will include an expression in $\mathbb{C}^{d}$ or $\mathbb{R}^d$ depending on the kernel and the action space.
 While our exposition will focus on the real-valued case for simplicity, for analytical gradient estimation, we treat the complex-valued case as $\mathbb{R}^{2d}$, which is straightforward since outcome-dependent formulas of the policy gradient can be given by a binary oracle and the expectation of a complex random variable can be decomposed into the expectations of real and imaginary parts.

-As prior work in quantum Monte Carlo shows, the use of quantum algorithms for estimating the mean of a random variable can provide quadratic speedups over classical estimators \cite{Montanaro2017,VanApeldoorn2021,Cornelissen2022}.
-This principle been exploited for analytical policy gradient in Eq.~\ref{eq: REINFORCE} by using the multivariate technique of Cornelissen \cite{Cornelissen2022,Jerbi2022}. \begin{lemma} \textbf{Quantum multivariate Monte Carlo for REINFORCE (Theorem 4.1 of \cite{Jerbi2022})} Let $\epsilon > 0$ and $p>0$.
-QBounded (Theorem 3.3 \cite{Cornelissen2022}) yields an $\epsilon$-precise estimate of $\nabla_{\theta} V(s_0)$ w.r.t $\ell_{\infty}$-norm within
+Work in quantum Monte Carlo \citep{Montanaro2017,VanApeldoorn2021,Cornelissen2022} uses quantum algorithms such as phase estimation and amplitude estimation to efficiently estimate the mean of a random variable using quantum oracles (i.e. binary, probability, and/or phase oracles).
+Results typically provide quadratic query complexity speedups over classical estimators.
+Recently, multivariate quantum Monte Carlo has been proposed as a technique to estimate the mean of multi-dimensional vectors.
+Using techniques proposed by Cornelissen \citep{Cornelissen2022}, this approach has been used to compute high-precision estimates of the policy gradient \citep{Jerbi2022}. \begin{lemma} \textbf{Quantum multivariate Monte Carlo for REINFORCE (Theorem 4.1 of \cite{Jerbi2022})} Let $\epsilon > 0$ and $p>0$.
+QBounded (Theorem 3.3 of \cite{Cornelissen2022}) yields an $\epsilon$-precise estimate of $\nabla_{\theta} V(d_0)$ w.r.t $\ell_{\infty}$-norm within